pascalpp/FreeRuler/HOW-TO-RELEASE.md

 ## Github Release

 - In the XCode Archives window, click Distribute App > Direct Distribution > Distribute.
-- Wait for notification from Apple notary service.
-Usually less than a minute.
+- Wait for notification from Apple notary service, usually less than a minute.
-- Export the build to the `dist` folder in the repo.
-Compress Free Ruler.app as free-ruler-X.X.X.zip. `npm run zip`
+- Export the build to `dist/Free Ruler.app`.
+Compress Free Ruler.app as free-ruler-X.X.X.zip. `npm run build:zip`
 - Delete the app and any extra folders created by the build process.
+(Should be handled by above command.)
 - Commit the modified XCode project and the new zip file with the commit message 'Build vX.X.X' `npm run build:commit`
-- Create a PR for the branch back to main.
+- Create a PR for the branch back to main. `npm run build:pr`
 - Review and merge the PR.
+- Switch to main and pull latest.
-- Draft a new Github release https://github.com/pascalpp/FreeRuler/releases/new.
-Use v.X.X.X as the title and tag for the release.
+- Create a tag for the release. `git build:tag`
+- Create a draft release: `git build:release`
+- Update the release notes.
 Describe changes with #XX references to closed tickets.
-Attach the new zip file to the release.
+- Publish the release.
-- Publish.

 ## App Store Release